 If the graffiti is artwork and permission was granted for the work to be done, it won't be removed.

 The following sites are not eligible for this free removal service.

 - The back of premises and areas not immediately adjacent to the road.

-- Surfaces higher than two stories.
+- Surfaces higher than two storeys.

-- Houses or buildings on private properties, not directly adjacent to Council land.
+- Houses or buildings on private properties, not directly adjacent to council land.

 - Infrastructure owned by utility providers eg. Telecom, Powerco, NZ Rail.